lensesio/lenses-python/README.md

         password=psk
     )

-where lenses_endpoint, user, psk are python variables set by you with the endpoint, username and password
+where `lenses_endpoint`, `user`, `psk` are python variables set by you with the endpoint, username and password

 #### Kerberos Auth
-Note: Kerberos support is only supported for linux platform and is not enabled by default.
+**Note**: Kerberos support is only supported for linux platform and is not enabled by default.
 To enable Kerberos support follow kerberos dependency step in the `Install` section at the end

         pip3 install dist/lensesio-3.0.0-py3-none-any.whl[kerberos]